lionelvillard/kcp-playground/exportcrd/README.md

 # Exporting CRDs

-This guide goes through the steps to export CRDs from one worskspace and bind them from other workspaces.
+This guide goes through the steps to export CRDs as APIs from one worskspace and bind them from other workspaces.

 - Create a workspace: